mesako/SABERWest2023/docs/450-scientific-figures.md

 We create a seaprate trendline for each by specifiying the `aes` with color mapping to `Species` within the `geom_smooth` function.

 The above plot may make it hard to see the data that is contributing to each trend line.
-Using `facet_wrap` again, we can split the figure into separate panel where the data has been filtered by the category (i.e. species).
+Using `facet_wrap` again, we can split the figure into separate panel where the data has been filtered by the category (i.e. species) (worksheet task 3.5.2C).

 ```r